Woman refuses to foot therapy bill for sister’s ‘meltdown’ at her wedding

 A woman has decided to not pay for her sister’s therapy sessions after she ended up “ruining” her wedding.

-In a recent Reddit post shared to the popular “Am I The A**hole?” subreddit, she explained that her 25-year-old sister was her maid of honor for the ceremony and is known for being dramatic, but it was assumed she would keep it under control on the big day.
+In a recent Reddit post shared to the popular “Am I The A**hole?” subreddit, she explained that her 25-year-old sister – who served as her maid of honor for the ceremony – is known for being dramatic, but it was assumed she would keep it under control on the big day.

 The bride wrote in her post that there were no disturbances until the reception.
 “My sister gets wasted, like, falling over, crying, causing-a-scene wasted.
 She starts ranting about how I ‘always get everything’ and how my wedding is just another example of me being the ‘golden child.’
 In front of all my guests.
 Including my in-laws,” she wrote.

-Then during the speeches, her sister ended up grabbing the microphone to start talking about her own “struggles” and that it is unfair for her to still be single while her older sister is married.
+Then during the speeches, her sister ended up grabbing the microphone to start talking about her own “struggles” and how unfair it was for her to still be single while her older sister is married.

 “The whole vibe turned awkward, and my husband’s family was just… shocked.
 People started leaving early, and I spent the rest of the night trying to put out fires instead of enjoying what was supposed to be our special day,” the Reddit post continued.